1945 Auckland Rugby League season: Auckland v South Auckland (Waikato)

 Auckland won comfortably with an extraordinary performance by winger Brian Nordgren who scored 5 tries and kicked 5 goals for 25 individual points.
 Bernard Lowther played on the other wing and kicked 3 conversions before retiring injured and being replaced by Roy Nurse.
-The South Auckland side was missing L. Allen through injury and then O. Brookes, their star back was forced off through injury.
+The South Auckland side was missing L. Allen through injury and then Owen Brookes, their star back was forced off through injury.
 Future New Zealand representative Albert Hambleton played at prop for South Auckland.
 N Dowling, who had played for Richmond in 1944 also turned out for the visiting side.
 In a curtain raiser the South Auckland 4th grade representative side beat Auckland 6 to 3.

 Huntly District v Auckland Māori

 Ernie Asher selected the Auckland Māori team.
 At the conclusion of the game at a social function life membership was conferred to Brownie Paki.
+Heavy rain ruined the game somewhat but it was still a "strenuous and well contested football" match.
+Joe Murray and D. Pedley on the wing "played splendid games for the Maori team, while Kirkwood, at centre, was always prominent on attack".
+Tom Butler played "a fine game".
+In their forwards Pita Ririnui was the best on the ground and Frank Hilton "also did effective work".
+For Huntly R. Stevens at full back for Huntly and L. Williams and Albert Hambleton "were the pick of the forwards".

 Auckland Māori v Auckland Pākehā

+The match was to raise money for the injured players fund and secured about £360 for it.
 A feature of the match was the goal kicking on each side.
 For the Māori team Silva kicked 5 goals, while Brian Nordgren did likewise for the Pākehā team.
 Nordgren also scored a try from halfway after Allan Wiles had made a "brilliant burst down the middle of the field" to create an overlap for his winger.
 The Māori team found themselves down by 15 points in the second half before a strong comeback made the game close following a try to Pita Ririnui with 10 minutes to go.
-Then with 5 minutes left Joe Murray came close to levelling the scores but the Pākehā defence hung on for the win.
+Then with 5 minutes left Joe Murray came close to leveling the scores but the Pākehā defence hung on for the win.